(520) 244-1239

 Each group often promotes a single product as though it should be the foundation of your entire retirement strategy.
 As a Certified Financial Fiduciary® and Federal Retirement Consultant (FRC), I want to provide clarity on when these tools can be appropriate—and when they are not.

 Annuities and Gold Each Have a Place.
-Just Not the Centerpiece.
+Just Not Center Stage.

 Annuities can provide guaranteed lifetime income and address longevity risk.
 Gold and other precious metals can hedge inflation and improve diversification through low correlation to traditional markets.